webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/tr.md

 * [http://en.wikipedia.org/wiki/History_of_the_Internet The history of the Internet (wikipedia)]
 * [http://en.wikipedia.org/wiki/History_of_the_World_Wide_Web The history of the World Wide Web (wikipedia)]
 * [http://www.w3.org/Consortium/history The history of the W3C]
-* [http://webstandards.org/ The Web Standards Project], and their [http://www.webstandards.org/about/history/ history]
+* [http://webstandards.org/ The Web Standards Project] ve[http://www.webstandards.org/about/history/ tarihi]
 * [http://www.alistapart.com/ A List Apart]
 * [http://www.csszengarden.com/ CSS Zen Garden]
 |Manual_sections=== Çalışma Soruları ==